 The collapse of the International Coffee Agreement and subsequent price crash was a major factor in the launch of the first Fairtrade label, Max Havelaar, under the initiative of the Dutch development agency Solidaridad.
 The first ‘Fairtrade’ coffee from Mexico was sold into Dutch supermarkets in 1989.
 It was branded Max Havelaar, after a fictional Dutch character who opposed the exploitation of coffee pickers in Dutch colonies.

 In addition to the Fairtrade Minimum Price and Fairtrade Premium, Fairtrade provides essential training and support to farmer organisations to help them thrive.
 One of the main focus areas is to train farmers to adapt better to changing climate and weather conditions.
 Watch coffee farmers in Peru share the lessons with other farmers as they adapt to climate change.
 Keeping the next generation engaged in the coffee sector is one of the challenges facing the industry.
-Fairtrade International is working with coffee importer Sustainable Harvest and Fairtrade co-operatives to inspire the coffee farmers of tomorrow.
-You can learn more from this series of articles about the Fairtrade Learning Curve.
+Learn more about the Fairtrade International Climate Change Programme and how Fairtrade coffee farmers are adapting to climate change here.